-Since its amendment in 2002, the Indonesian Constitution recognizes the right to social security for all and the responsibility of the government in the development of social security policy.
-This commitment is reflected in the National Social Security Law (Law No. 40/2004), the Law on Social Security Providers (Law No 24/2011) but also in the tripartite Indonesian Jobs Pact 2011-2014, which was signed on 13 April 2011.
-Under the Law on Social Security Providers (BPJS) the four state-owned insurance companies (PT Askes, PT Jamsostek, PT Taspen and PT Asabri) are transformed into two non-profit public entities—BPJS Kesehatan (Health) and BPJS Ketenagakerjaan (Employment- related social security).
+Since its amendment in 2002, the Indonesian Constitution recognizes the right to social security for all and the responsibility of the state in the development of the social security policy.
+This commitment is reflected in the National Social Security Law (Law No. 40/2004),and in the tripartite Indonesian Jobs Pact 2011-2014, which was signed on 13 April 2011.
+Following the Law on Social Security Providers (Law No 24/2011), the four state-owned insurance companies (PT Askes, PT Jamsostek, PT Taspen and PT Asabri) are transformed into two non-profit public entities—BPJS Kesehatan (Health care) and BPJS Ketenagakerjaan (income security).
 Alongside, extension is also taking place on the social assistance front, aiming to improve coverage among the poorest and most vulnerable.

 Under the framework of the ILO's Social Protection Floors Recommendation (No. 202), in close collaboration with relevant line ministries, the UN sub-working group on the social protection floor in Indonesia and other relevant stakeholders, the ILO conducted an Assessment Based National Dialogue (ABND) in 2012.

-The National Health Insurance (Jaminan Kesehatan Nasional) provided by BPJS Kesehatan and combining contributory and non-contributory schemes is to be a mandatory scheme for all residents and is expected to reach universal coverage by 2019.
-This universal scheme is officially in operation since the first of January 2014 and as of August 2014 there were approximately 126 million people registered (out of a population of 255 million).
+BPJS Kesehatan, the administrative body of the National Health system implemented a social Health Insurance in January 2014.
+This scheme combines contributory and non-contributory components and should be mandatory for all residents and expected to reach universal coverage by 2019.
+As of 30 January 2015, there were approximately 136 million people registered (out of an estimated population of 255 millons ).
 86.4 million people were transferred directly from the former subsidy scheme for health insurance (JAMKESMAS).

 Identified as a specific group with very a very low coverage under previous social security schemes, informal sector workers are adhering to the new health system: By March 2014 over one million informal economy workers had registered.
 However, there are over 63 million people working in the informal economy in Indonesia, which means that sustained efforts are needed to close the gap.